NOAA-CSL/NOAA_BBB_PRU_DAQ_Cape/NOAA-BBB_PRU_DAQ_Cape_Setup.md

     cd /dev
     /dev ls -l watchdog
     /dev cat > watchdog

-    type something then ctrl-c to exit the watchdog.
+Then type something, followed by ctrl-c to exit the watchdog.

 3. Serial Communication.
 Access the UARTS with minicom on the BBB and TaraTerm (or similar) on the laptop can be used to test the serial ports.
 Port 1 is output as both RS232 and TTL.
-TTL is usually used for balloon applications.
+TTL is usually used for our balloon applications.
 UART 2 is used in our application for full data.

-    minicom -b 9600 -o -D /dev/ttyO1  		//UART1:  Crtl-A Z to get list of commands, J exit minicom -b 115200 -o -D /dev/ttyO2 		//UART2
+    minicom -b 9600 -o -D /dev/ttyO1
+    minicom -b 115200 -o -D /dev/ttyO2

+In this example UART1 is set to 9600 baud, and UART2 is set to 115200 baud.
 ##Other Information:

 1. C Compiler and Programming.
-Compile a C program:
+To compile a C program:

         gcc {name}.c -o {name} -m -lrt -lconfig -lprussdrv -L. -liofunc